Best Carb For Ironhead

 SU Carb For V-Twin Harley

-The SU was one of the first commonly available constant velocity "CV" carbs, and was a popular carb swap for Harley Panheads and Shovelheads in the sixties and seventies.
+The SU was one of the first constant velocity "CV" carbs to be adapted to Big Twins, and was a popular carb swap for Panheads and Shovelheads in the sixties and seventies.
 These variable-venturi carbs were originally found on European cars, such as Triumph, MG, Volvo, and others.

 Because many classic cars were fitted with SU carbs, air filters are still available.
 You could also modify existing air filters to fit the odd 4-bolt pattern on the SU carb.
 This involves measuring and drilling additional holes in the backing plate.